rogue7373/WGU/EmergingTechnologiesinCyberSecurity_C844/README.md

 - Allows for trusted authenticity
 - Developers must register with Apple
 ### Lession 4 Mobile Malware delivery techniques, major categories of mobile applications exploits, security implications for excessive application permissions requests, and the role the MDM plays in protecting compainies
+### Malware on Android Devices
+- Focused efforts on the market leader: Android
+- Apple barely registers on the scale
+- Focus on Android is due to the huge market share, open source, not a walled garden
+- Software fragmentation
+### Criminal and Developer Collaboration
+- Remote Acccess Tools (RATs)
+    - These offer a means of backdoor access to infected victim devices and are often used for intelligence collection
+- Bank Trojans
+    - This type of malware aims to steal the user's logon credentials for predetermined mobile apps.
+- Ransomware
+    - This is used to lock out a user from their device often by encrypting the data, making it useless.
+The attackers will tehn demand a "ransom" payment.
+Access will only be granted to the device once a ransom is paid.
+- Cryptomining malware
+    - This is specifically designed to allow attackers to covertly mine cryptocurrency on the victime's mobile device, allowing them to generate cryptocurrency.
+- Advertising Click Fraud
+    - This is a hugely popular type of malware that is desinged to let an attacker gain access to a device in order to generate income through click fraud.
+- Stalkerware
+    - There are two types; trackers nad fully fledged stalkers.
+The former generally focus on stealing the victims' GPS coordinates and perhaps intercepting text messages.
+### Madware
+Madware is a form of very agressive adware that is prevalent on mobile devices.
+Due ot the way the "free application" business model works on the internet, developers consider madware to be no only harmless but a legitimate aspect of application behavior.
+Although some free applications that use advertisements as a revenue source are legitimate and benign, others run background processes that access GPS information, scan address books, and send out stolen dat via HTTP to third-party API'.
+Some also track and share location details, browsing histories, and contact lists, often with the phones owner's unknowing permission.
+### Excessive Application Permissions
+- Retrieve list of running apps
+    - For a flashlight application, this is a dubious requirement
+- Modify or delete contents of your USB Storage
+    - Why would a flashlight application want to delte files on a USB device?
+Other applications, such as a camera interface or music system software, may have a legitimate reason to delete uploaded or downloaded files, but flashlight... no way!
+- Test access to protected storage
+    - This is dubious.
+Why would a flashlight application need to read or write to protected memory outside its container?
+- Take pictures and videos
+    - This is a rather frightening ability for a flashlight if it's done without user notification.
+- View Wi-Fi Connections
+    - This is anotehr unnecessary permission for a flashlight
+- Read phone status and identity
+    - A request to read the phone status is a yellow flag, but this one does have a genuine use.
+Develpers need to retrieve this information for analytics, to identify the phone model, and to identify the OS on the phone
+- Control Flashlight
+    - This permission seems legit
+- Change System display settings
+    - Thsi seems acceptable, because the flashlight application needs to change screen display parameters
+- Prevent device from sleeping
+    - This may be a necessary function for a flashlight to prevent it from shutting off while in use.
+- View network connections
+    - This is yet another unnecessary request for permission
+- Gain full network access
+    - ya fucking right!!
+- Approvimate location (network based)
+    - This is an obvious requirement for adware
+- Precise location(GPS)
+    - This is totally unnecessary
 ## Competency 4042.5.2 Wireless Technologies
 ## Competency 4042.5.3 Mapping and Monitoring